House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hybrid Saw

 A hybrid saw is a combination of the two types of saws.
-A hybrid saw is a contractor saw that places the motor and other components into a wooden cabinet.
-These saws use the lower-powered motor that does not require a 240-volt circuit, but they are less expensive, more attractive, and the components are better protected.
+It’s a contractor saw that places the motor and other components into a wooden cabinet.
+They use less powerful motors that do not require a 240-volt circuit, but they are less expensive, more attractive, and the components are better protected.

 A hybrid tablesaw